Euro zone and U.S. manufacturing expand, China struggles

 Oil prices have tumbled over the past nine months and inflation rates across the world have followed suit.

-European shares and the euro edged up after the surveys were published but the slowdown in China kept oil and commodities-linked assets under pressure.
+European shares and the euro edged up on the data suggesting the euro zone economy was gaining momentum, but the slowdown in China kept oil and commodities-linked assets under pressure.
+The U.S. dollar recovered from recent losses, while Wall Street stocks edged higher.
 [MKTS/GLOB]

 CHINA BRAKES